Single European Sky

 SESAR Deployment Manager

-In December 2014, the deployment phase of the SESAR Programme began with the European Commission’s designation of the European Deployment Manager (SESAR Deployment Manager (SDM)), responsible for coordinating the deployment of SESAR infrastructure and, in particular, the functionalities included in Common Project 1 (CP1).
+The deployment phase of the SESAR Programme began in December 2014 with the European Commission's designation of the SESAR Deployment Manager (SDM).
+The SDM's primary responsibility is to coordinate the deployment of SESAR infrastructure, particularly the functionalities defined in Common Project 1 (CP1).

 ENAIRE’s participation in the Deployment Manager contributes to the internationalisation of its activities, adding experience to its service portfolio that provides a foundation for future development opportunities.
 From a strategic perspective, it enables ENAIRE to contribute to the definition and evolution of the Single European Sky Deployment Programme, thereby minimising the impact on the organisation’s investment plans.